 Address: 26 Sofokleous Street, 10552, Athens

 Where to Stay in Kolonaki

-Kolonaki is an exclusive neighborhood resting at the feet of Lycebettus Hill, which provides sweeping panoramic views across Athens.
+Kolonaki is an exclusive neighborhood resting at the feet of Lycabettus Hill, which provides sweeping panoramic views across Athens.
 Home to Athens’ elite residents, this neighborhood and its charming square dazzle with high-end boutiques, ritzy sidewalk cafes, and formal garden boxes.
-Many visitors spend time here to people watch in this Parisian-style square that offers a plethora of activities, from the Theater Museum to Zoumboulakis Gallery.
+Many visitors spend time here to people-watch in this Parisian-style square that offers a plethora of activities, from the Theater Museum to Zoumboulakis Gallery.
 It’s a great place to stop and enjoy some ouzo at the end of your day.

-Located in the center of a number of theaters, quirky boutiques, museums, and historic bookshops, this inspired hotel puts you truly in the middle of Athenian culture.
+Located in the center of several theaters, quirky boutiques, museums, and historic bookshops, this inspired hotel puts you truly in the middle of Athenian culture.
 With its elegant and opulent decor pulled from the past and refreshed with a modern twist, the 6 unique rooms all offer you something different: a private veranda, a secret door, or maybe a marble balcony.
 Monsieur Didot strives to promote unity, community, and environmental sustainability in their own way.
-You can order yourself a locally-sourced breakfast to start your day, or turn to the staff for recommendations.
+You can order yourself a locally sourced breakfast to start your day or turn to the staff for recommendations.

 Sina 48, Athens, Greece